 - Calling a support

 - Counting all of the red objects in the room

 - Positive mantra

-It can be extremely challenging to reach out for support when struggling with an eating disorder.
+It can be extremely challenging to reach out for support when struggling with an eating disorder like anorexia, bulimia, binge-eating disorder, or others.
 Self-injurious behavior can often leave people feeling isolated and experiencing feelings of shame and guilt.
 I can tell you that change is absolutely possible and I encourage my clients daily to let go of the thoughts that do not serve a purpose and those that continue to feed into the eating disorder.
 It is okay to disagree with your eating disorder; in fact I encourage you today to make one small step towards recovery by saying “NO” to your eating disorder!